portrait by Maartin Atanasov

 Group exhibitions

-Standing Voices, Toplocentrala, Sofia, Bulgaria, 2025
+Standing voices, Toplocentrala, Sofia, Bulgaria, 2025

 Folklore Sci-fi, audio play commission & public presentation, equipage studio, Sofia, Bulgaria, 2024